Spiderpig86/ClubWebsiteHTML/readme.md

   - MemberController.java

 ## Projects Webpage
-  - projects.html
-   - CSS file naming pending
-   - Redirects to project.html
-   - Lists all fields in project.java except the list of members.
-   - Possible final look of page(Tell me what you think!) https://s10.postimg.org/ctojbi9x5/possiblelookforprojectspage.png
-  - project.html (View of one entire project)
-   - CSS file?
-  - Project.java
+   - /projects:
+     List of all projects
-   - Project Name
+   - /projects/{project_name}:
+     Full page dedicated to one project.
+   - /projects/create (method = POST):
+     Where da magic happens :)
+   - /projects/create (method = GET):
+     The actual page where you can create your project.
+     Fields are:
+    - Project Name (Can't be 'create' or will interfere with navigation.)(Can't be blank)(Can't be the same as one that already exists)
-   - Description
+    - Project Description
-   - Image URL
+    - Image URL (Has a default one that we specify)
-   - Creator (Represented as a member class)
+    - Creator (Can't be blank)
-   - ArrayList of members.
-  - ProjectController.java
-   - Routes users who type in "projects/" in URL bar.
-   - Also handles "projects/{name of project}"
-  -ProjectService.java
-   - Pulls requested data from wherever it's stored.

 ## Homepage
    - index.html
      - regular.css (Standard css for default view)